-With the spicy heat of ethnic rhythms and the mysterious sounds of an ancient language, Azadoota rouse unsuspecting listeners to their feet and onto dance-floors across the globe.
+With the spicy heat of ethnic rhythms and the mysterious sounds of an ancient language, Azadoota rouse unsuspecting listeners to their feet and onto dance-floors in every corner of the world.

-In 2019, International Year of Indigenous Languages, Azadoota is still the only band worldwide who perform for mainstream audiences in the Assyrian language, the native tongue of Iraq’s indigenous people, classified by UNESCO as “Definitely Endangered”.
+Azadoota is unique as the only band worldwide who perform for mainstream audiences in the Assyrian language, the native tongue of Iraq’s indigenous people, classified by UNESCO as “Definitely Endangered”.

 With three generations of family members on stage, including 13-year-old Josh on piano, Azadoota’s catchy melodies herald a renaissance of their ancient culture, while a driving rhythm section gives new life to traditional dance beats.
 Featuring Assyrian musicians from across the globe, the band performs in costumes inspired by their ancient royal ancestors.